-Both Microsoft Office 365 and G Suite for Business are comprised of business productivity and collaboration tools that help enable you to do work for your business from anywhere at any time on any device with anyone “in the cloud”.
+Both Microsoft Office 365 and Google G Suite for Business are comprised of business productivity and collaboration tools that help enable you to do work for your business from anywhere at any time on any device with anyone in the cloud.
 In a nutshell, both suites provide you the ability to create documents, spreadsheets and presentations in the cloud with others easily by providing tools like video conferencing, as well as cloud storage.

-Microsoft Office 365 on the other hand, presents several SKU’s to their consumer base.
-Most notably, Microsoft offers Business, Business Essentials, Business Premium, Professional, E1, E3, and E5 licenses.
+Microsoft Office 365, on the other hand, presents several SKU’s to their consumer base.
+Most notably, Microsoft offers Business, Business Essentials, Business Premium, Professional, E1, E3 and E5 licenses.
 Microsoft differs from Google in that they offer installable, client-based software functioning outside of the cloud and locally installed on your machine.
-Their SKU’s, specifically the Business and Professional licenses which include only the installable software, such as Microsoft Office applications (Word, Excel, Powerpoint, Outlook, OneNote, Publisher, and Access), without email or online storage can be installed locally on up to 5 machines per user and do not require an online connection to work.
-Since most businesses need email and online storage, as well, they offer Business Premium, Business Essentials, E1, E3 and E5 which include online storage and email.
-The license costs vary between $6/user/month up to $35/use/month depending on what features you need.
+Their SKU’s, specifically the Business and Professional licenses, which include only the installable software, such as Microsoft Office applications (Word, Excel, Powerpoint, Outlook, OneNote, Publisher and Access), without email or online storage can be installed locally on up to five machines per user and do not require an online connection to work.
+Since most businesses need email and online storage, as well, they offer Business Premium, Business Essentials, E1, E3 and E5, which include online storage and email.
+The license costs vary between $6/user/month up to $35/user/month, depending on what features you need.
 The more features you want, the more you pay.
 I could write an entire blog article on the differences between Microsoft SKU’s alone, since there are so many of them, but for the purposes of this article, I will stick with an overview, but I invite you to contact me for details, if that interests you.
 I’m happy to schedule a call or demo to show you key differences, if you have your heart set on Microsoft.

-Support?
 Let’s chat support.
-I sit directly across from my Solution Engineer, so I often overhear him on calls to Microsoft and Google support, since Jungle Disk has recently began offering to Support either platform.
+I sit directly across from my solution engineer, so I often overhear him on calls to Microsoft and Google support, since Jungle Disk has recently began offering to support both platforms.
 Honestly, ANY day, I’d rather call into Jungle Disk support rather than Microsoft or Google, since our Support is not outsourced and our support team can handle our account base, which is much more than I can say for either of the giants we compare in this article.
 Microsoft outsources their support and have openly advocated for partners, such as Jungle Disk, to take resell their product, layered with partner support.
 Google has similarly recommended partners, despite having a better support model than Microsoft (probably because their Support team members are treated to organic fruit and sushi everyday in between their company-funded back-rubs).
 Admittedly, here though, I recommend neither Google nor Microsoft’s support team, since I know Jungle Disk can support either platform better.
-Google, nor Microsoft are in the business of support.
+Neither Google nor Microsoft are in the business of support.
 Jungle Disk is.
 So please, give us a shot, if you are considering either platform (shrugs shoulders at shameless plug).